 -

-[Click Here] With increasing drought and fire risk, gardening and land management in the wildland urban interface (WUI) can seem daunting.
-In this talk, Nikki addresses six elements of FireSafe landscaping to consider when trying to tackle this hot topic: where to plant, what to plant, spacing between plants, breaking up continuity in the garden, maintenance, and irrigation.
-Nikki takes lots of time to answer questions breaking down the pieces to creating a landscape that is beautiful, resilient, and habitat friendly.
+With increasing drought and fire risk, gardening and land management in the wildland urban interface (WUI) can seem daunting.
+In this talk, Nikki addresses six elements of FireSafe landscaping to consider: where to plant, what to plant, spacing between plants, breaking up continuity in the garden, maintenance, and irrigation.

 -

-[Click Here] This presentation covers defensible space zones, applicable fire codes and ordinances covering zones 0 - 4, It also includes defensible space myth busting.
+This presentation covers defensible space zones, including applicable fire codes and ordinances covering zones 0 - 4.
+It also includes myth-busting about defensible space.